 There is no on-campus housing.
 Upon acceptance, students are provided a link to housing and apartment rentals in the area as well as opportunities to network on a closed Facebook page to inquire about roommates or housing.

 - First-year enrollment: 108

-During the first year on the Mesa, AZ campus, students learn basic and clinical sciences using the Clinical Presentation (CP) curricular model.
-A key component of the CP model is learning relevant sciences that are organized and integrated by the most common reasons that patients seek medical care.
-Students are encouraged to use inductive reasoning and critical thinking in order to solve clinical problems.
+During the first year on the Mesa, AZ campus, students learn basic and clinical sciences using the clinical presentation (CP) curricular model.
+A key component of the CP model is learning how to evaluate a patient like an expert.
+Based on the most common complaints that patients seek medical care, students learn how to organize and integrate laboratory and imaging tests.
+Students are encouraged to use inductive reasoning and critical thinking skills to work through these presentations.
 This approach helps train SOMA students for more accurate clinical reasoning very early in their medical education.
 Student learning is enhanced through a variety of different learning experiences, including large group presentations, small group problem-solving sessions, computerized cases, simulated patients, hands-on osteopathic skills, and medical skills training.

 Second-, third-, and fourth-year students are placed at one of SOMA's 11 learning sites, typically based at Community Health Centers (CHC's).
 In a small group setting, students receive personalized didactic and clinical learning through web-based curriculum, hands-on osteopathic manipulative medicine (OMM) training, clinician-led small group tutorials, and third- and fourth-year clinical rotations in both CHC's, office-based, and hospital-based settings.

 Dual Degree / Concurrent Programs

 Master of Public Health - offered through the College of Graduate Health Studies at ATSU.